 - And anything else you like, really (be creative!),

 - Fold the sides without covering the egg yolk, and serve!

 - Place scallops on top,

 - Fold the sides,

-- Add the asparagus on top
+- Add the asparagus on top,

 - Pour the scallop juice from the frying pan where you flambeed them,

-- Season with nutmeg, and serve!
+- Season with nutmeg, salt and pepper and serve!

-Did you try this galettes recipe to travel to Brittany at home?
+Did you try this galettes bretonnes recipe to travel to Brittany at home?
 Share your experience in the comments below!

 If you liked this galette betonnes recipe, share it and pin it to your Pinterest board: